ClaudioLillo/ClaudioLillo/README.md

-- 🔭 I’m currently working on the site www.escuelalomiranda.cl, an educational App developed on React + Material UI (frontend) and Express ( backend).
-Both, client and API are available in my public repositories.
+- 🔭 I’m currently working at Axity, where I have a role of backend developer
-- 🌱 I’m currently learning Django and Docker
+- 🌱 I’m currently running projects using AWS Cloud and Serverless Framework, written on JavaScript (NodeJS 14)
 - 👯 I’m looking to collaborate on Node.js and Python projects
 - 📫 Reach me at cilillo@uc.cl